codecov/codecov-javascript-bundler-plugins/.changeset/stupid-points-vanish.md

 "@codecov/vite-plugin": patch
 ---

-Collect gzip information in plugins
+Set version from passed output arg, and collect gzip information in plugins